Release date: September 15, 2023

 "The talent's outstanding on this disc, but so is the collaboration."
 Read the full review here.

-"Skyline contains the achievement of all these yesterdays, the song of experience and more as well as the promise of an entrancing tomorrow when the album is released."
+"Skyline contains the achievement of all these yesterdays, the song of experience and more as well as the promise of an entrancing tomorrow."
 Read the full review here.

 MAKING A SCENE